Conor-Fleming/MorseMachine_Bot/README.md

 # Auto Andy
-An experamental, personal twitter bot written in Go.
+An experimental, personal twitter bot written in Go.